 - Refrigerate- For Leftovers, Cover with an airtight lid or plastic wrap.
 Leftovers will keep in the fridge for 4-5 days.

-- Re-heat- Place on a microwave-safe dish and heat for 1-minute increments or until the potatoes are heated throughout.
+- Reheat- Place on a microwave-safe dish and heat for 1-minute increments or until the potatoes are heated throughout.

-Recipe: Sweet Potato Casserole with Marshmallows
+Sweet Potato Casserole Marshmallow Recipe

 Ingredients

-- 4 lbs Sweet Potatoes peeled and cut into 1" pieces
+- 4 pounds (1,814.37 g) sweet potatoes, peeled and cut into 1" pieces

-- 1 cup Butter
+- 1 cup (227 g) butter

 Instructions

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees F.

 - Wash and peel the sweet potatoes, cut into 1" pieces and add to a large pot.
 Fill the pot with water to cover the potatoes and bring to a boil.
 Continue to boil for 15-20 minutes, or until they are fork-tender.